Protect yourself from tick-borne illness by staying proactive and informed.

 That means you may need to step up your game for tick prevention, especially during the high season for ticks, which generally runs from April to mid-November, Mather says.
 Here are eight things you need to know to steer clear of the little suckers.

-1. Your Risk Depends on Where You Live (and Travel)
+1. Your Lyme Disease Risk Depends on Where You Live (and Travel)

 Lyme disease was first discovered in Lyme, Connecticut, but you don’t need to be a New Englander to be at risk.

 Lyme is most prevalent in the Northeast and Mid-Atlantic regions, as well as in some Midwest states.
-In fact, 95 percent of all confirmed Lyme cases in 2015 were in just 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
+In fact, 95 percent of all confirmed Lyme cases in 2019 were in just 15 states: Connecticut, Delaware, Maine, Maryland, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia, and Wisconsin.

-2. Hikers Aren’t the Only People at Risk
+2. Hikers Aren’t the Only Ones at Risk

 There’s a misconception out there that you need to be an avid hiker or hunter to get a tick bite, Dr. Aucott says.
 But that’s just not true.
 While the tick risk is obvious in woodsy habitats, it can also be pretty high right in your own backyard.